Ig-Saad/bmad-test-repo-003/docs/stories/epic-3-story-3-2-document-editing.md

 - **AND** structure preservation maintains document hierarchy, section organization, and content relationships
 - **AND** display quality matches or exceeds external document viewers and editors

+**AC2A: Mermaid Script-to-Diagram Rendering within Markdown**
+- **GIVEN** a rendered BMad v6 markdown document contains Mermaid script code blocks (```mermaid)
+- **WHEN** the document viewer processes the rendered markdown
+- **THEN** the system automatically detects all Mermaid script blocks and converts them to visual diagrams in-place
+- **AND** supported Mermaid diagram types include flowcharts, sequence diagrams, class diagrams, state diagrams, entity relationship diagrams, user journey maps, Gantt charts, pie charts, requirement diagrams, and C4 component diagrams
+- **AND** Mermaid script-to-diagram conversion achieves sub-2-second rendering performance for standard BMad v6 artifacts
+- **AND** rendered diagrams display with proper scaling, responsive layout, and high-resolution clarity within the markdown flow
+- **AND** interactive diagram features include zoom, pan, and click-to-expand for complex diagrams
+- **AND** diagram rendering maintains consistency with BMad v6 methodology standards and visual identity
+- **AND** original Mermaid script remains accessible for editing while displaying rendered diagram for viewing

 ### ✏️ In-Platform Editing Capabilities

-**AC3: In-Platform Editing with Real-Time Preview**
+**AC3: Monaco Editor Integration with Mermaid Script Support**
-- **GIVEN** a user wants to edit a document within the platform
+- **GIVEN** a user wants to edit a BMad v6 markdown document containing Mermaid scripts
 - **WHEN** they enter edit mode
-- **THEN** the system provides comprehensive editing capabilities with real-time preview
+- **THEN** the system provides Monaco Editor with full markdown and Mermaid script syntax highlighting
-- **AND** editing interface supports rich text editing, markdown editing, and hybrid editing modes
+- **AND** Monaco Editor supports intelligent code completion for Mermaid diagram syntax
+- **AND** editing interface provides split-pane view: Monaco Editor (left) with live Mermaid diagram preview (right)
-- **AND** real-time preview shows formatting changes immediately without requiring save or refresh
+- **AND** real-time preview shows both markdown formatting and rendered Mermaid diagrams immediately as user types
+- **AND** Mermaid script editing includes syntax validation and error highlighting for diagram code blocks
 - **AND** editing capabilities maintain BMad v6 template structure and methodology compliance

+**AC4: Real-Time Mermaid Diagram Preview During Editing**
+- **GIVEN** a user is editing Mermaid script blocks within markdown
+- **WHEN** they modify Mermaid diagram code
+- **THEN** the preview pane updates the rendered diagram in real-time without requiring save or refresh
+- **AND** invalid Mermaid syntax shows clear error messages and suggestions for correction
+- **AND** diagram preview maintains proper scaling and layout within the document context
+- **AND** users can toggle between script view and diagram view for each Mermaid block

 **AC4: Formatting Preservation During Editing**
 - **GIVEN** a user is editing a document with complex formatting